 4 Credits Students learn to explore questions about data and populations through the application of exploratory data analysis and inferential statistics.
 Specific topics include summary graphics and statistics; normal distribution calculations; experimental design and sample collection; sampling distributions; inference concept; t-family of tests; chi-square family of tests; and regression.
 Students analyze data and perform tests with modern statistical software.
-Prerequisites: Any 100-level MTH course, ACT math score of 17 or higher, SAT math score of 470 or higher, or successful completion of Algebra I with a grade of B or above.
+Prerequisites: MTH 106 or Math Assessment Score of 3 or higher or sophomore status or higher with a Math Assessment Score of 2